Gary Garrison: College

 Garrison attended Long Beach City College, and played on the football team at City College two years, both on offense and defense.
 He became a starting halfback on the team in October 1961.
 He also played some games at starting safety for City College that year.
 Garrison played both halfback and in the defensive backfield on the 1962 City College team.
 The team won the first state championship "Potato Bowl" game, 66–8.
 In 1962, Garrison was selected to the All-Metropolitan Conference team as a defensive back.

 Garrison then followed his City College receivers coach Phil Krueger to Utah State University.
 After arriving at Utah State, in May 1963 he played in the alumni-varsity exhibition game and injured his knee in the game severely enough that he required surgery.
 Garrison returned to his family home in Long Beach, and never played football at Utah State (though he did attend the school for one semester, but left and returned to Long Beach).

-Living in Long Beach, he worked loading and unloading raw materials at a Proctor & Gamble dock in Long Beach, not thinking he would go back to college.
+Living in Long Beach, he worked loading and unloading raw materials at a Procter & Gamble dock in Long Beach, not thinking he would go back to college.
 He began playing recreation league basketball and then began working out after he saw improvement in his knee.
 Fresno State University offered him a scholarship, and he began attending summer school there in 1964, but ultimately decided not to attend.

 San Diego State University assistant coach Tom Bass developed an interest in Garrison.
 At the urging of his assistant coaches, future Pro Football Hall of Fame head coach Don Coryell, then head coach at San Diego State, came to Garrison's home to recruit Garrison.
-Coryell coached the Aztecs from 1961-72, and was renowned as an innovator in the passing offense.
+Coryell coached the Aztecs from 1961 to 1972, and was renowned as an innovator in the passing offense.
 Garrison agreed to attend San Diego State, where his quarterback would be future NFL coach Rod Dowhower.

-Garrison played two years of Aztec football under Coryell (1964-65) as a receiver.
+Garrison played two years of Aztec football under Coryell (1964–65) as a receiver.
 In 1964, Garrison had 78 pass receptions for 1,272 yards and 15 touchdowns, the later two numbers being NCAA College Division records at the time.
 In a game against Fresno State University, where Krueger was now coaching, Garrison had 11 receptions for 289 yards and four touchdowns.
 He was the Aztec's Most Valuable Player in 1964.
 The following year (1965), he had 70 receptions and 14 touchdowns, although he missed two games.
 Garrison was All-American honorable mention both years.
 He was twice selected as a Little All-American at wide receiver.
 The Associated Press also named him first-team Little All-Pacific Coast.

 At the time he graduated he held the school record for receiving touchdowns in a career (26) and receiving yards in a season (1,272).

 He was selected to play in the Senior Bowl, East-West Shrine Bowl, and the Chicago College All-Star Game.
 Garrison was the first player from San Diego State ever selected to play in each of these games.